Expanded Horizons helps high school students negotiate the college admission process every step of the way, from College Access to College Success.

 Outreach with alumni during the semester using email, phone calls, campus visit and social media.
 Students that are in need of immediate help will be able to schedule one-on-one meetings to address needs.

 Individual college counseling helps students structure their college search by selecting schools that match their interests and strengths, and feel supported throughout the application process.
 We also help students locate and apply for scholarships, navigate the financial aid process, and write their college essays.
 Expanded Horizons has a 99% rate of college acceptance for students involved in college application counseling.

 SAT preparation courses are provided through partnerships with College Spring, and includes mentoring and tutoring services for 11th and 12th graders.

 College trips offer an opportunity for students to visit college campuses and speak with admissions representatives, financial aid staff and current students.

-Henry Street University, a summer college prep program for rising seniors, includes college field trips, help with applications and portfolio creation, scholarship essay writing classes and admissions workshops.
+Henry Street University, a summer college prep program for rising freshman, sophomores, juniors and seniors, which includes college field trips, help with applications and portfolio creation, scholarship essay writing classes, admissions workshops and early college awareness.